 On the tracks, you’ll encounter several obstacles: traps, posts and other racers.
 Because of the race track (the white line) being very small, it’s very hard not to bump against one of the poles every 5 minutes.
 With enough time, any person could master the hoverbike and the tracks, if it wasn’t for the other racers.
 To bypass another racer, you have some options: the easiest one would be to blast them, but you end up using some of your energy.
 You can also put yourself alongside one and push him to a post or simply go over them.
 And there seems to be an endless supply of the buggers.

-The Amiga and the Atari ST versions appear to have better graphics and sound but I haven’t play them, so I can’t really compare.
-Also there’s a version of the game released in the US by Broderbund Software that has a championship mode and some story with it, but I haven’t played it.
+The Amiga and the Atari ST versions appear to have better graphics and sound but I haven’t played them, so I can’t really compare.
+Also, there’s a version of the game released in the US by Broderbund Software that has a championship mode and some story with it, but I haven’t played it.